smebdi/Swap/README.md

 The _not-necessarily-comprehensive_ list of endpoints is available [here](https://djangular-back-end.appspot.com/api/list).

 ## The Other Back End
-User profiles, preferences, comments, interactions, _etc_ will be managed through a node back end.
+User profiles, preferences, comments, interactions, _etc_ are managed through the node backend.
-This back end has not yet been designed.
+This is located at `{root}/src/server`.
+It writes user data to [firebase](https://console.firebase.google.com/u/0/project/djangular-front-end/overview) And also handles authentication.